-Full disclosure, I really wasn’t a close friend of Annette’s, but it is hard not to develop an affinity for someone who was that genuinely nice.
-In fact, my adoration for her was cemented when one day, she paid me a lovely compliment about my writing.
+Full disclosure, I really wasn’t a close friend of Annette’s, but it is hard not to develop an affinity for someone who was so genuinely nice.
+In fact, my adoration for her was cemented the day way back in 2008, when she first paid me a lovely compliment about my writing (there were others).
 As I passed by her desk in the front office, on the way to my classroom, she said, “I love reading your blog.”
 I stopped and said, “You do?”
 She went on to tell me how relatable it was…four kids, sports, working, family stuff…she said it made her laugh.

 I thought about that compliment all day.
 That night I announced to my husband, “Annette Adam told me today she loves my blog and really enjoys reading it.
 And she seems like such a nice person…”

 I never forgot about that compliment, not because somebody told me they like my blog, but because Annette Adam told me she liked it.